adi25r/LatentSeas/README.md

 **Gameplay:**
 1. You're given a target sentence
-2. Probe it - the SAE lights up its feature locations on the map
-3. Navigate the terrain and place flags at the lit locations
-4. Generate text steered by your placed flags
+2. You can probe the landscape, but you need to explore what it highlights to determine what is relevant
+3. Click a site to set a waypoint, walk to it, hold **E** to dig
+4. Digging reveals what that feature responds to, and puts it to work as a flag
-5. Score on semantic similarity to the target
+5. Generate, and score on semantic similarity to the target

+The map starts unknown.
+Probing tells you *where* to look, never *what* you will find — so the terrain is something to survey, and a run leaves you knowing part of the model.

 ## Setup